-Rosehip seed oil comes from the pressed seeds of the wild rose bush, and according to Amy Galper, a board-certified aromatherapist wellness guru, and educator at the New York Institute of Aromatherapy, it’s basically a corrective Band-Aid for the everyday wear and tear that plagues your complexion.
+Rosehip seed oil comes from the pressed seeds of the wild rose bush, and according to Amy Galper, a board-certified aromatherapist and educator at the New York Institute of Aromatherapy, it’s basically a corrective Band-Aid for the everyday wear and tear that plagues your complexion.
 Plus, since it’s a seed oil and not an essential oil, you can apply it directly to weathered areas without the fear of stripping or irritation.
 (Read: You’re jojoba and other carrier oils can stay on the shelf.)

-Check out the 3 best ways to use rosehip seed oil to rehab your skin, according to an aromatherapist.
+How to use rosehip seed oil to rehab your skin, according to an aromatherapist.

 “[Rosehip seed oil] is known for having a really, really high amount of gamma linolenic acid (GLA), and other fatty acids that are essential for skin healing and skin-cell regeneration,” Galper says.
 In trials, GLA has been found to have anti-inflammatory properties that combat diseases and conditions including arthritis, dry eye, diabetes, and more.
 But for strictly external purposes, the oils guru says you may see the ingredient used in “face oils, face cleansers, eczema treatments, anything like that.”